UPDATED MAR 8, 2020

-Under that veneer of cheese and meat sauce, a plant-based revolution is growing in Detroit, and these vegan and vegetarian gems have something for every palate, occasion, and diet.
+Under that veneer of cheese and meat sauce, a plant-based revolution is growing in Motor City.
+These vegan and vegetarian gems have something for every palate, occasion, and diet.

 Craving Southern food with a conscience?
 Detroit Vegan Soul has West Village and Grandmont/Rosedale Park singing hallelujah for updated classics like smothered tempeh and “catfish” tofu.
 As with any soul food joint, the sides here shine — think maple-glazed yams, vegan mac ‘n cheese, and collard greens.
 And did we mention they make vegan “chicken” and waffles?
 Consider your cheat day officially scheduled.

 Tucked away behind the N’Namdi museum in Midtown Detroit, this cozy neighborhood spot serves vegan and vegetarian fare in a family-friendly environment.
 Seva specializes in vegan-izing all your favorite foods.
 Try General Tso’s Cauliflower or a “TLT” made with tempeh bacon.
 Fitt Tip: Seva’s happy hour is one of Detroit’s best kept vegetarian secrets, with half-priced drinks and appetizers on weeknights.

 Serving up breakfast and lunch in historic Corktown, Brooklyn Street Local provides a welcome reminder that you can put an egg on just about anything.
 Breakfast sandwiches and bennys, poutine, burgers… this place specializes in diner food with a modern, healthy twist.
 All their ingredients are super-fresh and sourced from Detroit-based farms and businesses, which means each bite of your kale Caesar salad is nourishing the community, too.